Board of Trustees

 Trustee since 2018

 Geoff Coll is a Washington, D.C.-based securities litigator who handles high-stakes internal investigations and complex commercial disputes.
 He represents clients in Securities and Exchange Commission (SEC) and New York attorney general enforcement actions, as well as shareholder class and derivative actions and hostile takeover litigation.
 In addition, Mr. Coll handles civil, criminal, and regulatory matters for large private and public companies and individuals, representing them in Foreign Corrupt Practices Act investigations and offering compliance advice and False Claims Act qui tam defense.
 He has experience as a diplomat in Paris and Mumbai and is a founding member of the board of directors for an India-based NGO focused on human rights and women’s rights issues.
 He also served as a legal representative of an Afghan community development NGO to international groups.
-Mr. Coll received his legal training from Columbia Law School (J.D., 1988) and also has a B.A. in English with honors from Oberlin College (1982).
+Mr. Coll received his legal training from Columbia Law School (J.D., 1988) and also has a BA in English with honors from Oberlin College (1982).

 Dr. Tom Davis